 The online automotive advertising market in China has achieved rapid growth as a result of the concurrent development of China's automotive and internet industries.
 China is the world's largest passenger car market as measured by sales volume of new cars in 2012, according to LMC Automotive, a third-party industry research firm.
 The number of new passenger cars sold in China is expected to grow from 14.2 million units in 2012 to 20.7 million units by 2015, representing a CAGR of 13.3%, according to LMC Automotive.
 At the same time, China has the largest internet population in the world, which increased from 298.0 million in 2008 to 590.6 million at the end of June 2013, according to the China Internet Network Information Center, or the CNNIC.
 China's growing population of automobile consumers increasingly relies on the internet as a source of automotive information.
 As a result, China's automotive websites and automotive channels of internet portals have experienced rapid user growth.
 According to the iResearch Public Data, average daily unique visitors to automotive websites and automotive channels of internet portals increased from 5.8 million in December 2008 to 26.1 million in September 2013.
-The aggregate time spent by internet users in China visiting automotive websites and automotive channels of internet portals increased from 1.5 billion in December 2008 to 8.8 billion in September 2013, according to the iResearch Public Data.
+The aggregate time spent by internet users in China visiting automotive websites and automotive channels of internet portals increased from 20.9 million hours in December 2008 to 100.6 million hours in September 2013, according to the iResearch Public Data.
+The number of monthly page views of automotive websites and automobile channels of internet portals in China increased from 1.5 billion in December 2008 to 8.8 billion in September 2013, according to the iResearch Public Data.